ptorn/bth-ramverk2-chat/README.md

 ## Testing using Docker

-By using Docker we can quickly spin-up a container running on different node servers to test and validate our code.
+By using Docker we can quickly instantiate a container running a different node server to test and validate our code.
 This works great if you don't have a MongoDB database running since Docker will start one automatically for you.

 ```bash
 npm run test-docker         // Node version Latest